marqueshub/Ironhack-Final-NLP/README.md

 ## Project Description

-Analysis of a dataset of Amazon reviews with the Sentiment Analysis approach to it.
+Analysis of a dataset of Amazon reviews with Sentiment Analysis approach to it.

 ## Goal